jakevc/jakevc/content/posts/deploy-golang-webapp-to-aws-elasticbeanstalk.md

 To obtain certificates and install them on your system, Let's Encrypt recommends [Certbot](https://certbot.eff.org/).

 Elastic beanstalk uses [nginx](https://nginx.org/) as a reverse-proxy webserver for your application.
 This means nginx is basically sitting in front of your golang webapplication, directing traffic per it's configuration.
-So that's were configuration of the certificates needs to go down.
+So that's where configuration of the certificates needs to go down.

-This is technically overbuilt for deploying a simple golang webapplication, but we'll go with it, as the point is the ability to scale with increaseing traffic.
+This is technically overbuilt for deploying a simple golang webapplication, but we'll go with it, as the point is the ability to scale with increasing traffic.

 Elastic beanstalk configuration can be extended by adding configuration files in a directory called `.ebextensions/` at the root of your app, so that's where I place the custom configuration files for nginx, and for the additional ssl securtiy group that allows ingress on port 443 of the instance.
 A custom nginx configuration can be put in this directory, and EB uses that instead of the default, if it exists.
 So I put a custom nginx configuration at `.ebextensions/nginx/nginx.conf`.
 It is similar to the default configuration, but adds an important `location` block allowing `certbot-auto` to perform it's magic.